enniofranco/nature-of-code/README.md

-# nature-of-code
+### About

-Exercises from the video series "The Nature of Code" by by Daniel Shiffman.
+This project is based on the book Nature of Code by Daniel Shiffman.